Our website uses cookies for statistical purposes.

 Why apply for a self-employed visa in Italy as a digital nomad?

-The self-employed visa can have numerous advantages – one can immigrate to Italyfor a longer period of time compared to other visas, and there are also very generous tax advantages.
 There were recent modifications of the law, in the context of the pandemic, and the advantages created under this visa were not specifically made for digital nomads, but for remote workers, but digital nomads are a category of remote workers and they can benefit from the advantages of this visa in certain situations.

 The self-employed visa can be used as an Italian digital nomad visa in the situation in which a foreigner decides to move his or her tax residency in this country for the period for which the visa is granted or for a longer period (even permanently) if the foreigner decides to stay here for more time.
 The following apply: